philgentric/klik/README.md

 # For developers

-How to build klikr and klikr installers.
+How to build Klikr and Klikr installers.

 You need git to get the source code.